Postdoctoral Research Regulations

 Final Provisions

-1. All matters not provided for in this regulation will be dealt with by the general law and other specific legislation applicable, pending approval by the regulations set out by the Board of Directors and the Scientific Board at CES.
+1. All matters not provided for in these regulations will be dealt with by the general law and other specific legislation applicable, pending approval by the regulations set out by the CES Board of Directors and Scientific Board.

-2. CES has a set of bodies from which the post-doctoral researcher can request assistance, whenever necessary and applicable, namely the Ethical Commission and CES Ombudsman.
+2. CES has a set of bodies from which the postdoctoral researcher can request assistance, whenever necessary and applicable, namely the Ethics Committee and CES Ombudsperson.

 Article 9